A plate with Chiles en Nogada, a stuffed poblano pepper with a white sauce, pomegranate seeds and cilantro is a favorite food in Oaxaca.

 A delicious hot chocolate served in a small clay bowl in Oaxaca City, Mexico.

-When ordering your hot chocolate, you usually have two options with milk or with water.
 I sampled both versions and thought they were great but if I had to choose, I’d go with the hot chocolate with milk.

 It just has that creamy and decadent taste that will leave you in a satiated bliss… And accompanied with some bread (pan), you won’t be disappointed to the start of your day.